linusreM/RISC-V-IO-card-examples-Makefile/02-ADC/README.md

 # ADC Example

 This project demonstrates how to make a basic configuration of the internal ADC.
-To get the analog signal for the ADC a potentiometer can be connected to the longan nano in the following manner.
+To get the analog signal for the ADC a potentiometer can be connected to the card in the following manner.

 Potentiometer:
 - Pin1 <---> VCC
 - Pin2 <---> A4
 - Pin3 <---> GND

+There is also a header next to the headphone jack which you can slot a potentiometer into.
+Just make sure to disconnect the ADC-jumper marked JP2 first.
+You could also try to connect a (4-pole) headset into the headphone jack and use the microphone as the input.
+For that JP2 should stay connected.

-The program lets the potentiometer act like a "dimmer" for the red LED on the longa board.
+The program lets the potentiometer act like a "dimmer" for the B0 LED.
-It measures the analog voltage on pin A3 and generates a PWM signal with a duty cycle based on the voltage measured.
+It measures the analog voltage on pin A3 and generates a software PWM signal with a duty cycle based on the voltage measured.
+Keep in mind that there are better ways to generate a PWM signal on the MCU using dedicated hardware, this is just for demonstration.

 All the needed code in this project is available in the **app.c** file.
 All of the code related to configuring the ADC is located in